Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

 ### Estimated Time: 90 minutes

 ## Introduction:
 This challenge is designed to evaluate your skills in creating a robust CI/CD pipeline leveraging GitHub Actions.
 It aims to assess your capability to not only establish a seamless pipeline but also to guarantee the successful deployment of the application.
-Additionally, you will demonstrate their expertise by efficiently modifying and integrating new features into the existing codebase, showcasing their proficiency in adapting and evolving the application's functionality.
+Additionally, you will demonstrate expertise by efficiently modifying and integrating new features into the existing codebase, showcasing your proficiency in adapting and evolving the application's functionality.

-Through this challenge, you will set up a GitHub repository, implement a CI/CD workflow using GitHub Actions, deploy a .NET application to Azure, and make rolling updates to the application.
+Through this challenge, you will set up a GitHub repository, deploy and host a .NET application over Azure, create GitHub secrets, implement a CI/CD workflow using GitHub Actions, and test by rolling updates to the application.

 ## Accessing GitHub